sgvhak/rover-web/index.md

 Currently using the following URL, until we figure out a domain name.  [http://bit.ly/sgvhak_rover](http://bit.ly/sgvhak_rover)

+# SCALE 17x
+We are currently at the [Southern California Linux Expo](https://www.socallinuxexpo.org/scale/17x) at the Pasadena Convention Center.
+Our talk, ["The Trouble with Rovers"](https://www.socallinuxexpo.org/scale/17x/presentations/trouble-rovers), is in Ballroom G on Saturday, March 9th @ 4:30pm.

 # About
 [SGVHAK](http://www.sgvhak.org/) is a maker group based in the San Gabriel Valley.